Summary of Significant Accounting Policies

 Property, Equipment and Depreciation

 Property and equipment are recorded at cost, less depreciation.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets.
 Expenditures for repair and maintenance are charged to operations as incurred.
 Property and equipment consisted of computer equipment, with an estimated useful life of three years.
-Depreciation expense was $1,027 and $985 for the nine months ended September 30, 2020 and 2019, respectively.
-Depreciation expense was $345 for the three months ended September 30, 2020 and 2019.
+Depreciation expense was $341 and $299 for the three months ended March 31, 2020 and 2019, respectively.

 Convertible Notes Payable